Walk SF

 for development of pedestrian safety policies

-Walk SF promotes walking as a safe and sustainable form of transportation and seeks to improve San Francisco’s walking environment by educating residents, city agencies, and elected officials about the need for more pedestrian friendly streets.
-During this grant period, Walk San Francisco would focus on three priorities: (1) development of a San Francisco Pedestrian Action Plan that will increase walking; (2) promotion of Green Connections, a collaboration to define and map a citywide network of walking routes that connect low income areas and enable residents to walk to open space; and, (3) creation of School Zones with safer speed zones (15 mph) around all schools in the city.
+Walk SF promotes walking as a safe and sustainable form of transportation and seeks to improve San Francisco’s walking environment by educating residents, city agencies, and elected officials about the need for more pedestrian-friendly streets.
+During this grant period, Walk SF would focus on two primary campaigns: (1) a Pedestrian Action Plan to redesign the city’s streets to increase safety, increase walking, and favor sustainable and equitable transportation; and (2) Green Connections, by enabling residents of low-income areas to walk to open space along corridors that are safe and inviting, while providing much-needed environmental benefits.

 Search Our Grantmaking